loujaybee/phat-event/README.md

 * Easier to read in log files (one emit per service request)
 * Opinionated structure (less endless debates about log structure)

-## What's the difference between this and Winston, Bunyan, X

-phat-event is not a logging library.
-The library takes a configuration function which is called with the constructed event.

-Phat event is primarily for the _opinionated_ construction of a fat single log line entry, it is not for the act of logging.

 ## Getting Started

 Install: `npm install phat-event`